ShuhuaGao/WPF-Examples/CustomTab/CustomTabUI/readme.md

     </Window.CommandBindings>
 ```

+The full example is given in commit `f51853de`.

 #### More about attached property
 In fact, we can attach a dependency property to any `DependencyObject` because the method signature is `public static void SetCommand(DependencyObject obj, ICommand value)`.
 For instance, we can also set the attached property for the second `TabItem` though it makes no sense (since it is never used).
 ```xml